text-mask/text-mask/vue/README.md

 3. `npm run vue:dev`
 4. Open [http://localhost:3000](http://localhost:3000)

+## Browser Support

+Modern browsers and IE9+.
+IE9 does not support ideal backspace/delete features, but is still functional.

 ## Contributing

 We would love some contributions!
 Check out [this document](https://github.com/text-mask/text-mask/blob/master/howToContribute.md#readme) to get started.